 Getting a good night's sleep is essential to long-term health.
 For children, studies have shown it's important for development since it boosts energy levels, improves memory, and helps with concentration.

-Moshi Twilight Sleep's main purpose is to help kids sleep better.
+Moshi: Sleep and Mindfulness' main purpose is to help kids sleep better.
 However, as the introduction suggests, it also teaches youngsters about the basics of mindfulness.
 I know little about this, but have friends who say regular meditation has changed their lives for the better.
 No doubt, having kids start this themselves at an early age is also beneficial.

 To date, the app offers over 40 hours of original audio sleep stories, meditations, music, and sounds.
 Much of this content is put behind a paywall, although there's plenty of free content to get you and your child started.